modbender/django-cleanup/README.rst

 Refresh the cache
 -----------------
 There have been rare cases where the cache would need to be refreshed.
-To do so the :code:`django_cleanup.cleanup.refresh` method can be used:
+To do so the :code:`django_cloudflare_cleanup.cleanup.refresh` method can be used:

 .. code-block:: py

-    from django_cleanup import cleanup
+    from django_cloudflare_cleanup import cleanup

     cleanup.refresh(model_instance)